yeehaa123/elab/h2020/proposal/deliverables.md

 Deliverables:

-+ Software
++ 2.1 Software

-  + 2.1.1 Platform version 1
+  + 2.1.1 Platform

-  + 2.1.2 Platform version 2
+    + Regular (half-year) updates based on course feedback

+    + Web interfaces for platform

+    + APIs (Application Programming Interface) for platform

-  + 2.1.3 Open Source Components for:
+  + 2.1.2 Open Source Components for:
     + Monitoring: observe progress and problems of students
     + Feedback: build in feedback elements into tutorials and exercises
     + Visualizing Learning Trajectories: tool that guides users in chosing which specific programming skills to learn to build the project/application they envision
     + Managing Workflow: tool that supports the user in breaking down their research project into a sequence of steps
+	+ Course building: tools to put together and modify online courses on and off the platform

++ 2.2 Education

+  + 2.2.1 10 Online courses, 2 per year

-+ Events
++ 2.3 Events

-  + 2.2.1 Coding Sessions (also: inclusion?)
+  + 2.3.1 Coding Sessions

-  + 2.2.2 Hacking the Humanities (also: interface)
+  + 2.3.2 Hacking the Humanities

-  + 2.2.3 Conference
+  + 2.3.3 Conference

++ 2.4 Reports:

-+ 2.3 Yearly evaluation reports based on regular academic courses Coding the Humanities, From Object to Data and Art, Science & Technology
+  + 2.4.1 Yearly evaluation reports based on online courses

-+ 2.4 Yearly evaluation reports based on overall usage, projects and feedback of the platform
+  + 2.4.2 Yearly evaluation reports based on overall usage, projects and feedback of the platform

-+ 2.5 Workshop reports based on Coding Sessions / Hacking the Humanities
+  + 2.4.4 Workshop reports based on Coding Sessions / Hacking the Humanities

+  + 2.4.4 Yearly portfolio of (exemplary) research projects

 Milestones:

 + platform release for regular courses
 + Open Source Components
 + platform public release

++ courses offered:
+  + 1 course (tutorials, exercises, projects) offered on the platform
+  + 5 courses offered
+  + 10 courses offered
+  + Coding the Humanities offered as Coursera/Udacity/Edx course

++ Universities:
+  + 2 universities offer courses on the platform
+  + 5 universities offer courses on the platform

 ## The Lab as Interface